hige-itapps/Grant_Management_System/tests/README.md

 3. Install PHPUnit using composer (follow steps from: https://phpunit.de/getting-started/phpunit-7.html)

+4. Installed DbUnit by typing: composer require --dev phpunit/dbunit ^4 (same thing as installing PHPUnit)

-4. To run a single test from the command line, type: vendor\bin\phpunit tests\verification\areCyclesFarEnoughApartTest.php
+5. To run a single test from the command line, type: vendor\bin\phpunit tests\verification\areCyclesFarEnoughApartTest.php

-5. To run ALL tests (which should probably be done before committing any code), type: vendor\bin\phpunit tests
+6. To run ALL tests (which should probably be done before committing any code), type: vendor\bin\phpunit tests